Personal Investment 101

 Inflation Rate

 Inflation refers to the rate at which prices for goods and services rise.
 Moderate inflation is a sign of a growing economy, while high inflation can erode purchasing power and lead to interest rate hikes by central banks.
-For investors, rising inflation could signal that it's time to look for assets that tend to perform well during inflationary periods, such as real estate or commodities like gold.
+For investors, rising inflation could signal that it's time to look for assets that tend to perform well during inflationary periods, such as real estate or commodities like gold or oil.

 Interest Rates